KingOfSpades/blog/_posts/2019-03-25-bye-bye-caps-lock.md

 New-ItemProperty -Path $kbLayout -Name "Scancode Map" -PropertyType Binary -Value ([byte[]]$hexified);
 ```

-After that a quick reboot loads up the new ddefaults.
+After that a quick reboot loads up the new defaults.

 And hey, if you still need some text in ALL CAPS.
 Use [Shoutcloud](http://shoutcloud.io/).